muskalski/muskalski.github.io/content/about/index.md

 ## Experience

-Software Developer at Pure Storage, 2019 - Present
+Software Engineer at corporate enterprise, Mar 2019 - May 2026

 ## Hobby